Vectorized/Static-Sort/README.md

 <img src="https://raw.githubusercontent.com/webby1111/Static-Sort/master/timings_n_ordered.png" alt="Sort Timings (Ordered)" width="680"/>

-For real-world data, it is recommended you use
+For real-world data, it is recommended you use StaticTimSort.

 Here are the average clocks per sort against other static sorts from
 [http://stackoverflow.com/questions/2786899/fastest-sort-of-fixed-length-6-int-array]